- Population genomics

 Population genomics of Arabidopsis arenosa

 Brian Arnold (a PhD student in the lab) has been working on this question, and in the process has also been working out best practices for analysis of whole genome data from populations, both from diploids and tetraploids.
-Brian has also been important in generating our collections from natural sites, which now span over 50 populations and include >1000 individuals, with both diploids and tetraploids sampled.
+Brian has also been a key player in generating our collections from natural sites, which now span over 50 populations and include >1000 individuals, with both diploids and tetraploids sampled.

 A tetraploid Arabidopsis arenosa plant growing on a limestone rock outcrop in southwest Germany (in the Upper Danube Valley region, near the town of Hausen im Tal; photo, K Bomblies).